hlinn1/sheeple-javascript/README.md

 # Interactive Webpage
-<p>project description </p>
+## Project description

-looped through the dataset to build a dynamic table with js used bootstrap grid and other components used d3 for dom manipulation
++ Looped through the dataset to build a dynamic table with js

-Data file: <link>
++ Used bootstrap grid and other components
++ Used d3 for dom manipulation

 ## Built with
 HTML